KIT-Workflows/Au-alloy-supported-on-graphene/README.md

 # Au-alloy-supported-on-graphene
 Workflow-driven approach for stability and catalytic modulation in the evolution of single-atom catalysts to Au-alloy clusters supported on graphene, as applied in [our work](https://doi.org/10.1038/s41598-025-85891-6).

 <img title="Workflow" src="workflow.png">
+**Figure 1:** The SimStack workflow framework is used to manage the simulation protocol for calculating the energetic properties and electronic structure of unary and alloy clusters in both gas-phase and adsorbed conditions.
+The workflow involves several components, each serving a specific function in the process: Mult-It: manages and organizes data lists, UnpackMol: prepares configuration files for DFT calculations, DFT-VASP: carries out Density Functional Theory calculations, DB-Generator: compiles the results into a `yml` file.
+Additionally, the workflow pushes the `yml` file to a GitHub repository to link the generated data with a Colab notebook, where the results of the simulations are visualized.

 # Colab
 * Colab notebook for data visualization [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1nlk0nvFGPDAAtO6J8oSc2dNsEmlUh2c0?usp=sharing)